Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

-Therefore, one can estimate the fidelity by measuring the operators $\mathsf{ODD}$ and $\mathsf{EVEN}$.
-Observe that every term in the expansion of $\mathsf{ODD}$ can be measured by making measurement in the basis $XZXZ\cdots$, while every term in the expansion of $\mathsf{EVEN}$ can be measured by making measurement in the basis $ZXZX\cdots$.
+which can be estimated by measuring $\mathsf{ODD}_n$ and $\mathsf{EVEN}_n$.
+Observe that every term in the expansion of $\mathsf{ODD}_n$ can be measured in the basis $XZXZ\cdots$, while every term in the expansion of $\mathsf{EVEN}_n$ can be measured in the basis $ZXZX\cdots$.
 Therefore, to estimate the fidelity, one only needs to perform measurements in two bases.
 For simplicity, we will refer to them as $XZ$ measurement and $ZX$ measurement, respectively.

+Below, we illustrate how to simulate the 12-qubit linear-cluster state with the circuit-cutting scheme.
+Suppose we want to obtain the expectation value $\ev*{P^{(1)} \otimes P^{(2)} \otimes P^{(3)} \otimes P^{(4)}}$, where $P^{(i)}$ can be any 3-qubit observable of the $i$-th 3-qubit group.
+In Fig.~\ref{fig:exp-picture}, we denote the final state of subcircuit 1 and 2 as $\ket{\Phi_{1, i}}$ and $\ket{\Phi_{2, i}}$, respectively, where the index $i$ indicates one of the 6 states $\ket{\psi_i}$ in the first qubit.
+Then, define